Kotlin/KEEP/proposals/lateinit-property-intrinsics.md

 ## Tooling support

-Code completion in the IDE must only propose `isInitialized` and `reset` if the calls are going to be allowed by the compiler, i.e. on an accessible lateinit property references.
+Code completion in the IDE must only propose `isInitialized` and `deinitialize` if the calls are going to be allowed by the compiler, i.e. on an accessible lateinit property references.

 ## Known issues